Airbourne (band): Formation and Ready to Rock (2001–2006)

-Airborne initially performed as a three-piece with bassist Luke McKenzie, also known as "Macca".
+Hotel Warrnambool, where Joel O'Keeffe met David Roads, who joined Airbourne.

+Airborne were a three-piece with bass guitarist Luke McKenzie ("Macca") and the O'Keeffe brothers.
+On 27 April 2002 the trio performed at the Koroit Irish Festival – they provided their "big guitar sound" on the Devondale stage in the town's main street.
 Joel met David Roads (born c.
 1983) when the two worked at the Hotel Warrnambool.
 The pair brought their guitars to work and, after their shifts, jammed on song ideas.
 Roads was asked to join the group on rhythm guitar and they rehearsed at the O'Keeffes' home.
-In November 2002, Warrnambool City Council and Arts Victoria released a Various Artists' CD album, Hard Wired: Youth Compilation Album.
+In November of that year, Warrnambool City Council and Arts Victoria released a Various Artists' sampler album, Hard Wired: Youth Compilation Album.
 Airborne provided two tracks, "Rock 'n' Roll" and "Give It all You've Got", which were recorded at Motherlode Studios, Warrnambool, earlier in the year.
 The CD was given away to local students as well as 300 additional copies provided, "to help further the careers of the eight bands... [get them] airplay and gigs outside Warrnambool."

 Adam Jacobson joined on bass guitar early in 2003 and they played regular gigs at the local Criterion Hotel.
 In March of that year, as Airborne, the four-piece – Jacobson, the O'Keeffe brothers and Roads – won a statewide band competition, Push-On, in Melbourne.
 Their early material was influenced by Australian rock artists AC/DC, the Angels, Billy Thorpe and Rose Tattoo.
 Classic Rock magazine's reviewer described how they are, "shamelessly derivative and gloriously entertaining."
 As Airbourne, they recorded an eight-track extended play (EP), Ready to Rock, which appeared in July 2004 via Field Man Australia, an independent self-funded release.
 Recorded at Hot House Studios with the band producing while Frank mastered it at Moose Mastering, Richmond for Sik Kitty Production.
 It was only sold at gigs and by 2017 became, "highly collectable".
 Pedro B of Sputnikmusic rated it at 3.0 out-of 5, "A valiant first effort by a very young band, but marred by cheesy lyrics, repetition and excessive adherence to source material."

 By the time the EP was issued Jacobson had been replaced by Justin Street (born c.
 1986) on bass guitar.
 Ryan had met Street while stumbling home drunk from a party.
 In early 2005, the band relocated to Melbourne.
 Their talent manager, Gregg Donovan, handled the negotiations with four major record labels before they signed a five album record contract "for a seven-figure deal" with Capitol Records/EMI Music Australia in October.
 Initially the members shared a house, where they "lived off bare essentials like cans of baked beans and things like that.
 We played one gig a month.
 It was hard in the early days, building yourself up."
 The group supported Mötley Crüe, Motörhead, Iron Maiden and the Rolling Stones, as well as performing at summer music festivals.